shonan-releng-mobile/shonan-releng-mobile/4thbreakout/logging/README.md

 Methodology:

-* Use open-source projects and analyse their repositories and source code, looking for external logs.
+* Use open-source projects and analyse their repositories and source code, looking for external logs. <End of January, we will have a skype meeting to disucss progress on this item.>
 	* We have access to their source code, so we can fully analyze their logging code.

 * Observe the logs that are produced by real-world applications, like Facebook, Instagram, etc etc, which we have no access to the source code.